rlawrenc/cosc_304/labs/lab7/php/assign/README.md

-# COSC 304 - Introduction to Database Systems<br>Assignment 7 - Building a Database-enabled Web Site using JSP
+# COSC 304 - Introduction to Database Systems<br>Assignment 7 - Building a Database-enabled Web Site using PHP

-This assignment practices web development using a commercial database system, [Microsoft SQL Server](https://people.ok.ubc.ca/rlawrenc/teaching/304/Notes/sqlserver.html)</a>.
+This assignment practices web development using a commercial database system, [Microsoft SQL Server](https://people.ok.ubc.ca/rlawrenc/teaching/304/Notes/sqlserver.html).
 SQL Server supports most of the SQL standard including foreign keys and triggers.  **The assignment is done in your project groups of 4 people.**</p>

 The web store that we are going to build allows customers to enter their information, chose products by putting them into a shopping cart, and then place an order.